-Mediation Process: If an impasse occurs prior to going to binding interest resolution, the parties agree to contact the selected individual from the forgoing list of insurance neutrals to mediate the dispute.
-Should mediation not resolve the dispute an expedited hearing with the selected neutral shall occur.
+Mediation Process: If an impasse occurs prior to going to binding interest resolution, the parties agree to contact the selected individual from the forgoing list of arbitrators to mediate the dispute.
+Should mediation not resolve the dispute an expedited hearing with the selected arbitrator shall occur.

-Any insurance committee member shall be granted time off from their assigned duties with Washoe County to attend the hearing at the County's expense.
+6. Release Time: Any insurance committee member shall be granted time off from their assigned duties with Washoe County to attend the hearing at the County's expense.
 No overtime costs shall be paid to any employee attending the hearing.
-(Revised 7-1-10)

-D. Retiree Health Insurance:
+C. Washoe County Retiree Health Insurance Program